AFriendlyIrin/FFX-Info/docs/rng/damage-crit-escape-icv.md

 - the RNG array corresponding to the each duplicate monster is advanced once

 It is currently not known how these RNG values are used.

+While for characters every value in the range of ICV Values is equally likely, for monsters that is not the case: for example a monster with 15 Agility will have 3/11 chance of having 36 ICV, 3/11 chance of 37 ICV, 2/11 chance of 38 ICV, 2/11 of 39 ICV and 1/11 chance of 40 ICV.